 I wondered why this anime, which had always been so sincere about life and death in its storytelling, became this way.
 I want to pursue the ideal form of fiction in the remake series, including that.
 That’s why dead people don’t come back to life, and look-alikes don’t appear.
 I’d like to warn all the Yamato fans out there, I’m not going to show Shiro Kato.
 (Laughs)[Translator’s note: for those who don’t follow that reference, in Yamato 2 the popular character Saburo Kato was killed in the Comet Empire war.
-A twin brother was invented for Yamato III to take his place.]
+An identical younger brother was invented for Be Forever Yamato to take his place.]

 What is the purpose of having characters from Yamato III appear in this story?